jatinatal/delta-demo/README.md

 # delta-demo
-This is A Demo Repository for Delta Class
+This is A Demo Repository for Delta Class.